======================================================================

 and a "cycloid" sliding-disc D-pad in place of the traditional one.

-Both controllers have a "Turbo" feature, which simulates multiple
+Both controllers have a "Turbo" feature that simulates multiple rapid

-rapid button presses, for the A and B buttons; the NES Max has
+presses for the A and B buttons; the NES Max has manually pressed

-manually pressed Turbo buttons, and the NES Advantage offers toggle
+Turbo buttons, and the NES Advantage offers toggle buttons for Turbo

-The standard game controller was redesigned upon the introduction of
+The standard controller was redesigned for the introduction of the

 Japanese peripherals